marcinjak9/apical.org-gatsby/content/pages/about-us.md

           esperienze create da event companies, tour operators, property managers, associazioni sportive e culturali, singoli individui
         title: Chi sono i Travel Creators
     type: WhatWeDo
   - props:
       en:
-        body: >-
-          Apical is a travel startup that offers technology along with a strong experience in the industry and a consistent track record.
-Apical does not just offer services, it teams up with its Travel Creators and supports their growth.
-If you grow, Apical grows, our missions are aligned and this allows everyone to flourish
-        greyBg: true
-        title: Why Travel Creators are entering Apical
-      it:
-        body: >-
-          Apical offre tecnologia insieme a una forte esperienza nell’industria, non si limita a offrire servizi, fa squadra con i propri Travel Creators e supporta la loro crescita
-        greyBg: true
-        title: 'Apical: un luogo in cui crescere'
-    type: WhatWeDo
-  - props:
-      en: